blt04/puppet-rvm/README.markdown

 We are actively using this module.
 It works well, but does have some issues you should be aware of.
 Due to the way puppet works, certain resources (rvm\_sytem\_ruby, rvm\_gem and rvm\_gemset) may generate errors until RVM is installed.
-The puppet-rvm module uses run stages to install RVM before the rest of your configuration runs.
+You may want to use run stages to install RVM before the rest of your configuration runs.
 However, if you run puppet using the `--noop` parameter, you may see _Could not find a default provider_ errors.
 See the Troubleshooting section for more information.